Coccidioidomycosis (Fungal Infection of the Lung with the Fungus Coccidioides Immitis, Valley Fever) in Dogs

 Prevention

-Dog owners should, if possible, deny their animals contact with loose soil, especially in construction sites or agricultural areas known to be contaminatedContaminated describes something that has been polluted by harmful microorganisms, chemicals, or other dangerous substances.
-In veterinary medicine, this can affect food, water, toys, or the environment..
-If it is unavoidable to stay in such areas, it is advisable to keep the time spent outdoors as short as possible and to avoid activities that disturb the soil surface.
+Dog owners should, if possible, prevent their animals from coming into Contact with loose soil, mainly in construction sites or agricultural areas known to be contaminated.
+If an unavoidable stay in such areas is necessary, it is advisable to keep outdoor time as short as possible and avoid activities that disturb the soil surface.

 Outlook on current research